-Nohgaku is a traditional Japanese public form of entertainment which includes noh and kyogen (comic theater during the interlude), and has been registered by UNESCO as an Intangible Cultural Heritage.
+Nohgaku or Noh Theater, is a traditional Japanese public form of entertainment which includes the performing art known as noh, and kyogen (the comic theater that occurs during the interlude).
+It has been registered by UNESCO as an Intangible Cultural Heritage.
 The dances and stories performed by the actors on stage and the music played aren't the only points.
 Nohgaku also displays a unique sense of Japan.

 The History of Nohgaku

 Nohgaku's origin can be traced back to the Nara period in the 700s, when sangaku was introduced in Japan from China.
 Sangaku, which employs comical performances and acrobatics, as well as mimicry, was a popular entertainment in temples and shrines and had spread among the masses.
 Nowadays, nohgaku is well-received even abroad and can still be enjoyed all over Japan as public entertainment and as a Shinto ritual.